cbib/DIMet/README.md

 ## Provided datasets

-Datasets, configuration and bash commands corresponding to the results presented in the manuscript "DIMet: An open-source tool for Differential analysis of Isotope-labeled targeted Metabolomics data" by J. Galvis *et al*. are available at [Zenodo (manuscript_data)](https://sandbox.zenodo.org/record/1224020).
+Datasets, configuration and bash scripts corresponding to the results presented in the manuscript "DIMet: An open-source tool for Differential analysis of Isotope-labeled targeted Metabolomics data" by J. Galvis *et al*. are available at [Zenodo (manuscript_data)](https://sandbox.zenodo.org/record/1224020).

 Download and uncompress the file `datasets_manuscript_DIMet.zip`.